ksajm/pepero/README.md

 # Variable
 variable name must can be made of I, l, 1.
 However, it cannot start with 1.
 Also, single I cannot be a variable name.
-You should put I at first to declare variable. (i.e. I is let in javascript)
+You should put I at first to declare variable. (i.e. I is let in javascript) It is block scope.
 ```
 I l = 111
 _l